lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

     ; Disables the left Windows key while inside of DotA 2.
     *LWin::Return

 **Simply put, this code hides all down key presses of the left Windows key from the operating system and ALL applications EXCEPT** `dota2.exe`**.** <kbd>SPACE</kbd> retains full functionality.
 These five lines are all we need to make <kbd>SPACE</kbd> into a modifier just like <kbd>ALT</kbd>.
 This is because Valve already had the <kbd>WINDOWS</kbd> keys setup to work as modifiers.
 The only reason we couldn't use them before is because of Windows shortcuts "Alt-tabbing" us out of DotA.
-These sacred five lines fix this issue.
+These sacred five lines fix the issue.

 ## To Install